Prosperity

 Why is it important?

 Digital literacy and Internet connectivity are "social determinants of health" because they address all aspects of well-being for a person trying to succeed in our Durham society.
 For example, applications for employment, housing, and other assistance programs, each of which influences an individual's health and overall well-being, are increasingly, and sometimes exclusively, accessible online.
 The costs of equipping a person to use the Internet are substantially lower than treating health conditions that may be incurred by the lack of access to basic digital engagement portals.
-As the City of Medicine, our ability to improve digital literacy skills and access are valuable and necessary tools to reduce disparities and improve the outcomes that lead to economic mobility for under resourced and underrepresented populations in Durham.
+As the City of Medicine, our ability to improve digital literacy skills and access is valuable and necessary to reduce disparities and improve the outcomes that lead to economic mobility for under resourced and underrepresented populations in Durham.
 (Source: NPJ Digital Medicine, 2021; "Digital Inclusion as a social determinant of health", 4:52.
 Published online 2021 March 17.)

 What have we been doing?